Why Ruby on Rails Development Is Still a Top Choice in 2025 [Updated]

 Time to dissect them, then.

-#1.
-Slow Performance
+Slow Performance Charge

 And if this isn’t a huge app with a lot of users and requests, Rails isn't necessarily the culprit behind the slow speeds—there’s also server architecture or databases to consider.
+With a well-thought-out architecture and infrastructure (necessary in all large-scale projects, regardless of the programming language), even huge apps or their parts written in Rails can be fast.
+Examples of large-scale RoR apps include Basecamp, Airbnb, and GitHub.

-- Rails 7.0, released in December 2021, introduced Hotwire (HTML Over The Wire), which can improve perceived performance by reducing full page reloads and better integrating with modern front-end technologies, particularly through Hotwire key components such as Turbo and Stimulus.
+• Rails 7.0, released in December 2021, introduced Hotwire (HTML Over The Wire), which can improve perceived performance by reducing full-page reloads and better integrating with modern front-end technologies, particularly through Hotwire key components such as Turbo and Stimulus.

-2. Scalability Issues
+Alleged Scalability Issues

 I’ll start by explaining why blaming only the framework for scalability issues and deficiencies in handling many user requests is wrong.